pebblecode/pebblecode.github.io/_posts/2016-02-02-react-redux-unit-testing.md

 In this post I'll go through how to get enzyme setup to test your presentational components.
 ---

----
-layout: post
-title:  Unit Testing React Components and Redux Containers
-author: Mike James
-categories: react
----
-In this post I'll go through how to get enzyme setup to test your presentational components.
----

 ### Unit testing React Components and Redux reducers

 NB: this post assumes knowledge of react, redux and webpack.